 A forest bathing meditation walk, led by Judi.

-A massage or private trail ride (Must be booked ahead of time, for additional cost).
+A massage or groundwork lesson (Must be booked ahead of time, for additional cost).

 A sound healing, led by a guest instructor.
 Enjoy crystal bowls, or gongs.